-What Is B2B and B2C with Examples
+What Is B2B and B2C with Examples?

+If the idea of B2B and B2C business models seems confusing, here is a simple example to help.
 Let's say you are a farmer who grows watermelons.
 You've harvested this year's crop and have 1,000 watermelons to sell.
 You need to decide if you'll choose to go the B2B or B2C route.

 B2B vs B2C: Which Is Better?